 Top Five Responsibilities of a Product Marketing Manager

-4. Market Intelligence – It’s essential to understand both the audience buying your product and the other products you are competing against.
-We all know customers are going to evaluate multiple products/services and choose the most suitable option.
+- Market Intelligence – It’s essential to understand both the audience buying your product and the other products you are competing against.
+We all know customers will evaluate multiple products/services and choose the most suitable option.
 Their choice may be based on price, recommendation, capabilities or perceived value.
 The best way to gain a deep understanding of your customers is to build relationships with them and ask them how they make their decisions, what problems they are trying to solve and why they chose your product over the competition.
 Even better, speak with folks who you lost to the competition.
 Ask them why they chose the competing product or service.
 Gaining a holistic understanding of your customers and your competitors will give you priceless information that will help in all aspects of your work.

 What other responsibilities fall on your plate as a Product Marketing Manager?